Vligh/LGNMNet/README.md

-## Lite General Network And MagFace CNN for Macro- and Micro-expression Spotting from Long Videos
+## LGNMNet: Lite General Network And MagFace CNN for Macro- and Micro-expression Spotting from Long Videos

+## Updates
+- (August 12, 2022) Release training and inference code.

 ### Introduction